dhay/onenote2xml/README.md

 The directory also contains `index.txt` file, which lists all pages by filename and their titles.
 Lines in the `index.txt` file are indented with TAB characters according to the page level.

+	Conflict pages will be generated as separate files.

 	The program gives a warning if the directory exists and not empty.

 	By default, only the most recent version is written.